qikcik/qikcikBlog/content/quickNotes/writingHttpServerAndBlogInCAndLua.md

 //...
 ```

-below main loop for handing request, it is far for perfect, for now what is the most important: it works
+Below there is main loop for handling requests.
+It is far from perfect, probably it not handle half of error, but for now what is the most important: it works

 ```c
 //file: tcp_server.c